 How we maintain public rights of way

-We're responsible for making sure that public rights of way are free from obstructions.
+Its our duty to make sure that public rights of way are free from obstructions.
 Also that the general public can use them freely and safely.

 We inspect and survey them as part of an ongoing improvement programme.
 From May to October, we clear as many paths as we can to keep them free of surface vegetation.